 I was backpacking in the Superstition Mountains east of Phoenix years ago and wanted to revisit those mountains; an easy drive from Phoenix.
 Finding maps and hikes online proved difficult.
 Since we got into Phoenix (an easy flight from Denver) in the afternoon and had plenty of time to do something, we drove east towards Apache Junction.
-There we saw signs to the Lost Dutchman’s State Park (not a park when I had last been there) up highway 88.
+We saw signs to the Lost Dutchman’s State Park (not a park when I had last been there) up highway 88.
 We had just enough time to hike Treasure Loop at the base of the Flatirons.
 The views of the desert stretching out were spectacular and I had a hard time grasping how green it was due to recent rains.

 After two days sitting at the Conference I was ready to get out and explore some more.
 This time we went to Peralta Trail which is out highway 60 just past the little town of Gold Canyon.
 Peralta Road is a dirt road that heads into the Superstition mountains.
 There were places along that road with many cars so there must be other attractions there including people camping off the road.
 When we got there the parking lot was full and we had to park further away in the overflow parking.

 But the trail, oh the trail, what views there were.
 So many different types of cacti, and such dense growth.
 Saguaros so incredibly tall.
-The trail was quite steep and we were climbing almost all the time.
+The trail was quite steep and we were climbing almost all the time

 I learned that the tall pillar rocks that surrounded the canyon are called hoodoos.
 The trail goes 2.5 miles to Freemont saddle where there is an overview of Weaver’s Needle.
 We hiked a little around the saddle on Cave Trail before going back down.
 Enjoy the pictures here.